BioPACIFIC MIP Research: SET 1 - Bioderived Materials; SET 4 - Degradation-Optimized Materials

 What excites you about NSF BioPACIFIC MIP?

-As a member of the inaugural BioPACIFIC MIP Fellows cohort I was able to contribute to the building of the Fellows program.
-I am most interested in continuing in the Fellows and Affiliates program because of the relationships I forged with other graduate student researchers, professors, staff scientists, and industry scientists.
-I would like the chance to continue strengthening these relationships from my first year as a fellow as well as continue to connect with new scientists.
-The BioPACIFIC MIP Fellows program provided me with a myriad opportunities and experiences during my first year such as building an IDP, presenting on relevant literature, and attending the BioPACIFIC MIP Summer School.
-The combination of these opportunities and relationships have greatly assisted me in developing as person and scientist.
-I feel that the Fellows program has accelerated my growth in the areas of my interpersonal skills, my creativity, and my ability to thinking independently and critically.
+As a member of the BioPACIFIC MIP Fellows cohort since fruition I have been able to contribute to the building of the Fellows program.
+I am most interested in continuing the Fellows program because of the relationships I forged with other graduate student researchers, professors, staff scientists, and industry scientists.
+I would like the chance to continue strengthening these relationships from my first two years as a fellow as well as continue to connect with new scientists.
+The BioPACIFIC MIP Fellows program provided me with a myriad opportunities. leveraged a variety of those opportunities provided by the program to curate and develop myself professionally to a larger scientific audience, mainly, scientists in industry roles I am interested in obtaining.
+The activities and relationships I have garnered from this program have greatly assisted me in developing as person and scientist.
+I feel that the Fellows program has accelerated my growth in the areas of my interpersonal skills, my creativity, and my confidence.
 I want to continue to sharpen my skills as a person and scientist while continuing to contribute to a diverse scientific ecosystem.
+I am excited for the professional development events and community building events this year as I continue to learn about different areas of myself as I work toward becoming a well-rounded person and scientist.